SemwalShaurya/BackTesting_RSI/README.md

 # BackTesting_RSI
-This is a project on Quantitative Trading that back tests a long-only strategy based on the Relative Strength Index.
+This is a project on QUANTITATIVE TRADING   that back tests a long strategy based on the Relative Strength Index.